kubedb/cli/docs/guides/postgres/snapshot/archiving_to_azure.md

 # Continuous Archiving  to Azure

-**WAL-G** is used to handle continuous archiving mechanism.
-Please refer to [continuous archiving in kubeDB](/docs/guides/postgres/snapshot/continuous_archiving.md) to know more about it.
+**WAL-G** is used to continuously archive PostgreSQL WAL files.
+Please refer to [continuous archiving in KubeDB](/docs/guides/postgres/snapshot/continuous_archiving.md) to learn more about it.

 ## Before You Begin